-All 4-H and FFA fair entries must be completed online by Tuesday, June 1st at 5:00 P.M.
+All 4-H and FFA fair entries must be completed online by Thursday May 23rd at 11:00 P.M.
 Late entries WILL NOT be accepted without filing a variance form.
-Approval of the variance will be on a case-by-case basis for extreme circumstances only.
-Registration information can be found on the Lane County 4-H website.
+Registration information can be found on the Lane County 4-H website: https://extension.oregonstate.edu/4h/lane/lane-county-4-h/ffa-fair.